revaturelabs/interviewquestions/InterviewSpecificQuestions/Python/Python_Interview_Ques.md

 ---

-52.Can you explain what are accessor and mutator methods in python?
+52. What are accessor and mutator methods in python?

 ![Medium](https://github.com/revaturelabs/interviewquestions/blob/dev/ComplexityTags/Medium%20(2).svg)

 <details><summary><b>Show Answer </b></summary>
 <blockquote>

 - The method defined within a class can either be an Accessor or a mutator method in python.
 The  accessor method is a function that returns a copy of an internal variable or computed value.
-Some Examples of Accessor method is,
+Some examples of Accessor method is,
     - `index()`
     - `count()`
 - A mutator method is a function that modifies the value of an internal data variable.